Conventional and SBA Financing for Daycare Businesses

 SBA Financing for Daycare Businesses

-Since it was founded in 1953, the SBA has delivered millions of loans and other forms of assistance to small businesses nationwide.
+Since it was founded in 1953, the SBA has delivered millions of loan and other forms of assistance to small businesses nationwide.
 In 2014, the SBA approved more than 52,000 SBA 7(a) loans totaling $19.19 billion— an increase of 7.4% from the dollar value of the loans it granted in 2013.

 SBA loans are not provided directly by the SBA.
 Instead, the SBA provides a guarantee to banks and lenders for the funding it lends to small businesses.
 When your daycare business applies for an SBA loan, you will actually be applying through a bank or an authorized SBA lender like Cornerstone Capital Lending.

 The SBA also offers specialized loan assistance for veterans.
-If your daycare business is in a rural or other qualifying area, you can apply for a loan through the United States Department of Agriculture (USDA) .
+If your daycare business is in a rural or another qualifying area, you can apply for a loan through the United States Department of Agriculture (USDA) .

 Why choose SBA financing for your daycare business?
 This loan program offers many benefits to qualifying business owners, including lower down payments and longer repayment terms than conventional bank loans.
 SBA loans could also be a good option if you’re looking to preserve capital as you grow your daycare operations.